Hexadecinull/VHBB-Android-Revived/README.md

 - Android device running Android 5.0 Lolipop or higher.
 - An Internet connection.

+### Installing
+- You can install VHBB-Android by going to the [Releases](https://github.com/SSMG4/VHBB-Android-Revived/releases) tab and downloading the latest version
+- Or you can install the latest debug APKs of the app using [nightly.link](https://nightly.link/SSMG4/VHBB-Android-Revived/workflows/android-ci/master/VHBB-Android-Debug.zip)

 ### Building
 >[!WARNING]
 >The source code assumes you have the same requirements and environment as myself, SSMG4, which includes: